 The MACC is responsible for communicating and disseminating weather information to all field going personnel during any day the MACC is open for operations.
 The weather will be compiled from forecast products from the appropriate NWS office(s) and from information gathered from the Weather Information Management System (WIMS).
-The weather products will be communicated twice a day; in the morning by 0830 and in the afternoon by 1530.
-These communications include email, posting on the MACC website (http://midatlanticfirecompact.com/mid-atlantic-coordination-center/mid-atlantic-weather/), and being read over the radio (morning only).
+The weather products will be communicated twice a day; via email, in the morning by 0900 and in the afternoon by 1530.
+The weather will also be read over the radio at 1000.
+The communication will also include posting on the MACC website (http://midatlanticfirecompact.com/mid-atlantic-coordination-center/midatlantic-weather/).
 Incident commanders will be responsible for communicating current and expected fire weather information to all suppression resources prior to and during any line assignment.
-Fire weather will be read over the radio to all field going units after 1000 every day.
 Any significant weather changes, watches and warnings will be emailed, texted, and read over the radio in a timely manner.
-The morning fire weather will be produced according to seasonal requirements and emailed to the MACC weather email group every morning before 0900.